From Annie Duke “Thinking in Bets

 • What other perspectives are there as to why things turned out the way they did? (p.
 138)

-Not everyone in our lives has to be a truthseeker.
+Not everyone in our lives needs to be in our truthseeking group.

 • “It’s also helpful to recognize that people serve different purposes in our lives.
 Even if we place a high value on truthseeking, that doesn’t mean everyone in our lives has to adopt that or communicate with us in that way.
 Truthseeking isn’t a cult; we don’t have to cut off people who don’t share that commitment.
 Our Pilates friends or our football friends or any of our friends shouldn’t have to take the red pill to remain our friends.
 Different friends fill different needs and not all of them need to be cut from the same cloth.
 Those different groups can also provide much-needed balance in our lives.
 After all, it takes effort to acknowledge and explore our mistakes without feeling bad about ourselves, to forgo credit for a great result, and to realize, with an open mind, that not all our beliefs are true.
 Truthseeking flies in the face of a lot of comfortable behaviors; it’s hard work and we need breaks to replenish our willpower.” (p.
 126)